paldhous/NICAR/2017/md_raw/r-analysis.md

 #### Filter and sort data

 Now we will **filter** and **sort** the data in specific ways.
 For each of the following examples, copy the code that follows into your script, and view the results.
-Notice how we create a new objects to hold the processed data.
+Notice how we create new objects to hold the processed data.

 ##### Filter the data for 2014 only